raneem-yad/project-portfolio-1/README.md

 - The Page adjusts itself to 6 different sizes devices over 2600px wide (4k and Ultra wide Screens), 2600px to 1250px wide (most common Desktop/Laptop Display Resolutions), 1250px to 950px (to target tablet wide resolutions), 950px to 650px (bigger mobile resolutions), 650px-360px (most mobile resolutions) and 360px to around 280px (for very small resolution mobiles).

 - For a view of the Page on different devices, the Picture at the [Top](#top) of the Page has a good overview.
-The following are 3 example resolution screenshots, emulating different sizes on google chrome/mac os.
+The following are 3 example resolution screenshots, emulating different sizes on Google Chrome/Mac OS.
     2. Tablet Resolution
             <h2><img src="./assets/images/readme/homepage-tablet.png" alt="Picture of the page on Tablet Resolution"></h2><br>
     3. Phone Resolution